Center for Student Success

 Students admitted conditionally are advised by the Center for Student Success.
 Credit-by-exam opportunities are offered through CLEP, DSST, and end-of-course exams.
 See the advanced credit section of the catalog for more information.

 The University is a member of the Association on Higher Education and Disability and is committed to providing appropriate accommodations for students under the Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973.
-The Office of Disability Services located in room 117 of the Center for Academic Achievement strives to ensure equal access to all students.
-Qualified individuals with disabilities may request accommodations through the Office of Disability Services 806-720-7156 or email@example.com.
+The Office of Disability Services, located in room 117 of the Diana Ling Center for Academic Achievement, strives to ensure equal access to all students.
+Qualified individuals with disabilities may request accommodations through the Office of Disability Services 806-720-7156 or firstname.lastname@example.org.
 The Disability Services Coordinator is Charles Webb 806-720-7156 and the ADA Compliance Officer is Dr. Rodney Blackwood 806-720-7401.

 Mentors are available year-round to encourage students.
 Mentors are experienced in the stresses of college life and understand the difficulties associated with the transition to college life.
-Mentoring is available anytime without an appointment.
+Mentoring is available anytime without an appointment in the C.L.
+Kay Christian Development Center.

 Students can access the Chap Desk for technology support during business hours.
 Students enrolled in online degree programs have access to a technology help desk 24 hours a day, 365 days a year.
 Student services coordinators are available and routinely reach out to students enrolled in online degree programs to ensure student engagement and improve student success.
 Course materials and academic resources are incorporated into the course management system for online degree programs.